 This may not sound like good advice, but it is.
-Some people — especially dealers — will try to convince you that art needs to be thought about slowly so that its full effects and deeper mysteries can reveal themselves to you.
+Some people – especially dealers – will try to convince you that art needs to be thought about slowly so that its full effects and deeper mysteries can reveal themselves to you.
 This is BS.
 Art is a visual medium.
 That is how it needs to be judged.
 Years ago, in the days when Charles Saatchi was still speaking to me, he invited me to join him on one of the Saturday morning buying expeditions with which he was changing the face of art.
+If you haven’t heard of Charles Saatchi, then you must be one of the newer people interested in the fine arts industry, and it’s time you got to know more about him.
 In those days, everything Saatchi did turned to gold.
 No collector, ever, had transformed the art world as successfully as he was transforming it.
 What he did was hire a London taxi and settle himself in the back seat with a huge pile of gallery invitations shoved into a plastic bag.
 Rifling through the bag, he’d bark addresses of anything that took his fancy at the driver.
 As soon as we arrived at the gallery, he jumped out and went in.
 I followed and began reading the first caption.
 Before I had time to finish it, he was back in the taxi calling for me.
 One look and he knew.

 Bid in auctions